In This Article

-Roughly two percent of the people in the United States deal with constipation at some point.
-The most common people to be effected are women or the elderly.
+The most common people to be affected are women or the elderly.
 Although this medical problem is not normally serious, it can be painful and embarrassing for the sufferer.

 - Two or less bowel movements in seven days

 - Significant amount of straining at least ¼ of the time